-After the red-coats had established a camp here the American outposts were advanced and one of the pickets was stationed at Welsh Tract Church.
-On his first tour of duty, the sentry was thrown into great alarm by the appearance of a figure robed from head to foot in white, that rode a horse at a charging gait within ten feet of his face.
-When the guard was relieved the soldier begged that he might never be assigned to that post again.
+After the red-coats had established a camp here, the American outposts were advanced, and one of the pickets was stationed at Welsh Tract Church.
+On his first tour of duty, the sentry was thrown into great alarm by the appearance of a figure robed from head to foot in white riding a horse at a charging gait within ten feet of his face.
+When the guard was relieved, the soldier begged that he never be assigned to that post again.
 His nerves were strong in the presence of an enemy in the flesh — but an enemy out of the grave!
 Ugh!
 He would desert rather than encounter that shape again.
 His request was granted.

 The sentry who succeeded him was startled, in the small hours, by a rush of hoofs and the flash of a pallid form.
 He fired at it and thought that he heard the sound of a mocking laugh come back.

 Every night the phantom horseman made his rounds, and several times the sentinels shot at him without effect, the white horse and white rider showing no annoyance at these assaults.